Dorothy Must Die: Synopsis

 Amy reunites with Pete, who claims to be a gardener in the royal palace and tells her she will be rescued.
 On the night of her "worse than death", Amy is rescued by Mombi, a member of a secret society called the Revolutionary Order of the Wicked, who wish to free Oz from Dorothy's control.
 The group includes Mombi, Grandma Gert, Glinda's twin sister Glamora, and several teenage warriors including a warlock named Nox who wishes to avenge his family and friends.
 The Order reveals they recruited Amy to train her in magic and then assassinate Dorothy.
 Amy agrees and is taught how to use magic by Gert, armed with an enchanted dagger (which Nox made her).
 The Order attempts to eliminate the Cowardly Lion, now a ravenous monster who absorbs the fear of others, but the attack fails, leading to Gert's death.

 The Order move on with their main plan, magically disguising Amy as a maid in the royal palace.
 They inform her an unnamed agent of theirs will be watching her.
 Amy, under the alias of Astrid, encounters the delusional Princess Ozma, and learns the Wizard himself has returned to Oz.
-Amy also encounters Ollie, who has sneaked into the palace to rescue his sister Maude from the Scarecrow, who has become a mad scientist and performs inhuman experiments on Ozians.
+Amy also encounters Ollie, who has sneaked into the palace to rescue his sister Maude from the Scarecrow, who has become a mad scientist and performs inhumane experiments on Ozians.
 Amy breaks into the Scarecrow's underground laboratory and rescues Maude, but has to saw off her wings to prevent Dorothy from controlling her.
 Ollie and Maude flee.
 The next day, the Tin Woodman searches for the culprit, and Jellia Jamb, Dorothy's handmaid, takes the blame, revealing herself to be Amy's backup.
 Jellia tries to assassinate Dorothy, but is maimed by the Lion.

 A large gala is held in the palace.
 Amy, working as a waitress still under the disguise of Astrid, discovers the Scarecrow has turned Jellia into a zombie servant.
 Amy reunites with Nox, who at this point is in disguise as well, and uses the Tin Woodman as a distraction to take Dorothy to her chamber, where she attempts the assassination; but she is thwarted by Toto and the Tin Woodman.
 As the Order storm the palace, Amy tackles Dorothy over a balcony, but the latter teleports herself safely away using her ruby slippers.
 Amy is rescued by Ollie and Maude, using makeshift wings, and taken to Pete and the Wizard, who tells her a way to defeat Dorothy is to slay her companions and bring him the brain, heart, and courage he bestowed upon them.
 The Tin Woodman appears; Amy slays the Woodman, taking his heart before flying away to safety with the monkeys, accompanied by Ozma, who reveals that she is Pete's true identity.